bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 Utilize Sysdig to monitor your application, accessing dashboards that display memory, CPU, and storage usage.

-As explained in the [steps](#steps-to-request-quota-increase)to request a quota increase, it's crucial to monitor and collect metrics illustrating your application's resource utilization.
+As explained in the [steps](#steps-to-request-quota-increase) to request a quota increase, it's crucial to monitor and collect metrics illustrating your application's resource utilization.

 If you haven't already, check out the comprehensive guide on onboarding to application monitoring with Sysdig.
 Visit [Onboarding to application monitoring with Sysdig](../app-monitoring/sysdig-monitor-onboarding.md) for a step-by-step instructions for onboarding onto Sysdig and utilizing default dashboards to gain insights into your application's performance.
 For The documentation has all you need to onboard onto Sysdig and use the default dashboards.